icon of a person's head with a brain inside

 Comprehensive Psychiatric Evaluation

-A Comprehensive Psychiatric Evaluation takes place during your first visit with Dr. Holly Betterly.
+A Comprehensive Psychiatric Evaluation takes place during your first visit, either in-person at the Weston office, or virtually via telemedicine.

-Dr. Holly Betterly dedicates 90 minutes for each of her psychiatric evaluation appointments, significantly longer than the typical 45 to 60 minute appointments found at other practices.
+Dr. Holly Betterly dedicates 90 minutes for each of her psychiatric evaluation appointments, significantly longer than those typically offered by other practices.

-Longer appointments allow more time for getting to the root of your mental health concerns, facilitating a precise diagnosis.
-They also facilitate meaningful conversations, which helps her to get to know you as a unique individual.
+Longer appointments allow for more time to get to the root of your mental health concerns, facilitating a more precise diagnosis.
+They also allow for meaningful conversations, which help her to get to know you as a unique individual.

-During your psychiatric evaluation, Dr. Betterly will ask lots of questions to get to know you, your background, and your current mental health concerns.
+During your psychiatric evaluation, Dr. Betterly will ask questions to get to know you, your background, and your current mental health concerns.

 • Checking your vital signs, such as your heart rate and blood pressure.